william-exe-v4/webvnc/README.md

 # webVNC
 Remotely access your desktop through any web browser supporting HTML 5.
-Powered by noVNC.
+Powered by noVNC client and TightVNC server